-- Stay home when you are sick.
-The CDC recommends that individuals remain home for at least 24 hours after you no longer have a fever or signs of a fever (i.e., chills, feeling warm, flushed appearance).
+- If you are sick, please stay home and rest.
+If you are sick and have a fever, the CDC recommends that individuals remain home for an additional 24 hours after you no longer have a fever or signs of a fever.

 - Cover your cough or sneeze with a tissue, then immediately discard the tissue in the trash.